modal-inria/cfda/README.md

 ## Vignette

-Once the package is installed.
-A vignette describing the mathematical background and showing an example is available.
+Once the package is installed, a vignette describing the mathematical background and showing an example is available using the R command:

 ```
 RShowDoc("cfda", package = "cfda")